Illuminated trams are a popular feature of today’s Blackpool Illuminations.

 You might not know how far back in time the illuminated tram tradition goes.
 Find out more about the old illuminated heritage trams.
 They’ve got a history of over a hundred years.

-The Old Illuminated Heritage Trams
+Royal Occasions and Illuminated Heritage Trams

 Five tram cars were first decorated with patriotic slogans on 22 June 1897 to celebrate the Diamond Jubilee of Queen Victoria.
 They were powered by onboard batteries.